maihd/maicstyle/README.md

 - Note: this project can be consider as a R&D for Mai personal work, you can find some ideas in `docs` folder.

+# Language can affect this style
+Language that mostly can use DoD approachs:
+- C/C++
+- Beef
+- Zig
+- C#

 # Table of Contents

 1. [Inventing on Principles](#inventing-on-principles)